smfarjad/Computer-Systems-Security-Labs/Lab_1/README.md

 ## Lab_1

 I am using Seed Security Lab environment (Virtual Machine), which can easily be set up using VirtualBox.
-The virtual image of Seed Security Lab can be downloaded from [here] (https://seedsecuritylabs.org/lab_env.html).
+The virtual image of Seed Security Lab can be downloaded from [here](https://seedsecuritylabs.org/lab_env.html).

 ---
 ### Task 1: Writing Packet Sniffing Program